Farm Tools is optimised for larger screens. Some layouts may be cramped on mobile.

 Evapotranspiration (ETo)

-2 mm/day — ModerateNormal water demand — irrigate on schedule
+1.2 mm/day — LowLow water demand — irrigation can wait

 Maize (mid-season)